 subfield.The current chairman (Studiendelegierter N) is Prof. Frédéric Merkt, while Martin Quack remained associated with this as a deputy chairman until 2013.

-Recent papers on parity violation click here for pdf.
+Recent papers on parity violation and chiral molecules click here for pdf.

 Latest news Postdoc positions available click here for details.